Lisergishnu/gatitos-delight/README.md

 <h1 align="center">Gatitos Delight (Kitty delight)</h1>
 <p align="center">iOS cat sightseeing app.
 Works with thecatapi.com </p>

+> Caveat emptor: This app was done for a technical interview over a weekend.
+After one year I've decided to make it public but I haven't revisited its architecture.

 ## 📝 Design

 Before starting coding, I needed to have some overall idea of how I wanted the application to look like.
 The requirements define that: